-- Surprisingly they are attracted to vehicles especially the moving ones
+- Surprisingly they attracts to vehicles especially the moving ones

 - They are taxonomically and ecologically divided into 3 groups; the fusca (forest), the morsitans (savannah), and the palpalis (riverine) group

 Last but definitely not least; the mosquitoes are undoubtedly the most dangerous ones in Tanzania.
-However, due to its size, we have placed them in 10th position but the travelers should take good care of protecting themselves from the mosquitoes bite.
+However, due to their size, we have placed them in the 10th position but the travelers should take good care of protecting themselves from the mosquito’s bite.

 Before entering the country the travelers need to take yellow fever vaccination which is mandatory for all.
-Apart from these, there are wide numbers of Anopheles that can be spotted in Tanzania who carry the malaria virus.
+Apart from these, there are wide numbers of Anopheles that can spot in Tanzania who carry the malaria virus.